-Virtual Competition Music Rules - Refer to same section above.

-- F. Time Limitations/Entrance/Exit Unique to Game Day - Stand-alone divisions Each team will perform a routine not to exceed 1 minute. - Combined division Each team will perform a routine not to exceed 4 minutes. - Teams may not set up props in advance of any stand-alone category. - Set-ups for props, signs, megaphones, etc. will be timed in the CrowdleaderTM category. - See specific category for details on the start and stop of each type of routine. - All team breaks, rituals and traditions need to take place prior to the team being called to the performance floor - Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures.
+- Tossing, throwing or other projecting of any type of object outside the competition floor and/or into the crowd is not allowed. - Poms, signs, flags, megaphones and/or banners may be placed or dropped outside the competition area by a team member. - D. Music Rules/Restrictions Refer to same section above. - E. Time Limitations/Entrance/Exit Unique to Game Day - Each team will perform a routine not to exceed 1 minute. - Teams may not set up props in advance of any category. - See specific category for details on the start and stop of each type of routine. - All team breaks, rituals and traditions need to take place prior to the team being called to the performance floor. - Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures.
 Example: chest bumps, hugs, hand-shakes, etc. - All teams should refrain from any type of excessive celebration following the team's performance.
-Any team in violation may receive a "sportsmanship" penalty. - There should not be any organized exits or other activities after the official ending of the routine. - G. Video Media Policy Refer to same section above. - H. Logo Usage Refer to same section above.
+Any team in violation may receive a "sportsmanship" penalty. - There should not be any organized exits or other activities after the official ending of the routine. - F. Video Media Policy Refer to same section above. - G. Logo Usage Refer to same section above.